sochix/TLSharp/README.md

 TLSharp library should automatically handle this errors.
 If you see such errors, pls create a new issue.

 #### I get an exception: System.IO.EndOfStreamException: Unable to read beyond the end of the stream.
 All test methos except that AuthenticationWorks and TestConnection return same error.
-I did every thing including setting api id and hash, and setting server address.
+I did every thing including setting api id and hash, and setting server address.-

 You should create a Telegram session.
 See [configuration guide](#sending-messages-set-up)